himan5hu31/Store-Sales-Univariate-Time-Series-Forecasting/README.md

 # Store-Sales-Univariate-Time-Series-Forecasting

 This project is about forecasting the sales of a product family at a given store.
-The dataset used in this project is provided by Kaggle and consists of two files: train.csv and test.csv.
-The data contains time series of features such as store_nbr, family, onpromotion, and sales.

 ### Dataset Description
 The training data, comprising time series of features store_nbr, family, and onpromotion as well as the target sales. store_nbr identifies the store at which the products are sold. family identifies the type of product sold. sales gives the total sales for a product family at a particular store at a given date.
 Fractional values are possible since products can be sold in fractional units (1.5 kg of cheese, for instance, as opposed to 1 bag of chips). onpromotion gives the total number of items in a product family that were being promoted at a store at a given date.